shub39/dotfiles/README.md

 # **`shub39's` Hyprland Dotfiles**

-My config files for hyprland and other utilities with some shell scripts that I have been daily driving for about 7 months now. **Heavily customised for my workflow and only meant to be a reference**
+My config files for hyprland and other utilities with some shell scripts that I have been daily driving for about 2 years now. **Heavily customised for my workflow and only meant to be a reference**

 > ![](https://ziadoua.github.io/m3-Markdown-Badges/badges/Arch/arch1.svg)
 > ![](https://ziadoua.github.io/m3-Markdown-Badges/badges/CSS/css1.svg)